 kept in regular contact with my Aberdeen office.

-A typical day in Westminster involves attending debates, meetings and committees
+A typical day in Westminster involved attending debates, meetings, committees

-and also dealing with correspondence from constituents, groups or organisations who contact me.
-I also meet with representatives of local groups and organisations when they lobby parliament to express their views.
-Constituents also visit the Houses of Parliament on a fairly regular basis.
+and also dealing with correspondence from constituents, groups or organisations who contacted me.
+I also met with representatives of local groups and organisations when they lobbied parliament to express their views.
+Constituents also visited the Houses of Parliament on a fairly regular basis.
 A major part of an MP's duty is the scrutiny of the work of Government.